michaelhannecke/vector-dbs/README.md

 3. Setting up TLS for secure connections
 4. Configuring backups and disaster recovery
 5. Tuning resource allocations based on workload

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This repository is licensed under the MIT License - see the LICENSE file for details.